A Map to Creating Your Own Interactive Lead Nurturing Strategy

 The Wrong Kind of Interactive Nurturing Email – The Liaison CTA Email

-While this email got a lot of things right, it is not necessarily the best example for an interactive lead nurturing email.
+While this email got a lot of things right, it is not necessarily the best example of an interactive lead-nurturing email.

 The subject line is enough to intrigue the leads and may grab a high open rate.
 However, while single CTAs like the one here are effective for simple, price-based email campaigns, they do not bring much results in B2B campaigns with diverse audiences and decision stages.